Performance

 The content is primarily intended for programmers.

-MagicaCloth runs on the Unity DOTS (Data-Oriented Technology Stack).
+MagicaCloth works with Unity DOTS (Data-Oriented Technology Stack).

 However, a little caution must be exercised when using it on Android/iPhone.